nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * sudo nano US_West.conf
 * replace "auth-user-pass" with "auth-user-pass pswfile".
 Omit the double quotes.
-* Add an additional line just below the previous line:<br> "auth-nocache"<br>This is for enhanced security.
+* Add the following lines after the previous line:<br> auth-nocache script-security 2 up /etc/openvpn/update-resolv-conf down /etc/openvpn/update-resolv-conf
 * save the file: Ctrl-X -> Y --> Enter

 The conf file should look similar to the following snapshot.
 Ther modified/new lines are highlighted.